 To do this, head to the bus terminal in Valladolid.
 Here there’s a colectivo stand in front of the bus station itself.
-When you get on the colectivo, just make sure you tell the driver that you’re intending to go to Cenote Xkeken, and they’ll either point you in the direction of the correct colectivo, or – if it’s the right one – tell you when you need to get off.
+When you get on the colectivo, just make sure you tell the driver that you intend to go to Cenote Xkeken, and they’ll either point you in the direction of the correct colectivo or – if it’s the right one – tell you when you need to get off.

-Expect to pay around 35 Mexican Pesos (less than $2 USD) for a one-way trip to cenote riding a colectivo.
+Expect to pay around 35 Mexican Pesos (less than $2 USD) for a one-way trip to the cenote.

 Due to it being situated very near to the town of Valladolid, one pretty good transport option to reach Cenote Xkeken is to travel there by bicycle.
 Part of the route there is actually made up of a bike trail, which makes the journey even easier and safer.
 However, biking along the roads should only be done if you’re confident on two wheels.

 The ride takes around 45 minutes from the center of Valladolid.
 Note also that much of the route is uphill on unsealed roads, so it can be hard going at times.

 There is a choice of bike rental shops scattered around town.
 You can expect to pay anywhere from 100 to 150 Mexican Pesos (between $6 and $9 USD) to rent a bicycle for the day.
 However, it is also possible to pay the hourly rate of 20 Mexican Pesos ($1.20 USD) per hour to rent a bike, too.